PaperMC/docs/docs/paper/admin/misc/paper-bug-fixes.md

 2) Has an assigned priority to it

 If it meets these two criteria then we will accept changes to fix the bug, as it can take a long time for Mojang to fix them (sometimes years).
-If an issue gets declined by Mojang, we normally do not "fix" it as it is intended behaviour.
+If an issue gets declined by Mojang, we normally do not "fix" it as it is intended behavior.

 ## Duplication Bugs